mohamed-morsey/BlueHarvestBank/README.md

 e.g. credit card, a service is created for it that should implement that interface.
 2. **Model-View-Controller(MVC)**: The application adheres to the MVC pattern via Spring framework.
 3. **Separation of Concerns (SoC)**: The application achieves separation of concerns (SoC) via applying Data Transfer Object (DTO) pattern.
-For instance for class "*"Customer"*" a DTO class called *"CustomerDto"*.
+For instance, for class *"Customer"* a DTO class called *"CustomerDto"* is created.
-4. **Database**: H2 database is used in embedded to provide data storage.
+4. **Database**: H2 database is used in embedded mode to provide data storage.
-5. **Data Integrity**: The application executes transactions for critical operations that require to be performed as a single unit of work, i.e. The case of establishing a new account with initial credit and an entry for this transaction should be add to *Transaction* table..
+5. **Data Integrity**: The application executes transactions for critical operations that require to be performed as a single unit of work, i.e. in case of establishing a new account with initial credit, an entry for this transaction must be add to *Transaction* table.
 6. **Data Validation**: The application uses validators to check and validate input data, e.g. *"CustomerValidator"* and *"AccountValidator"*.
-7. **Exception Handling**: The application defines an exception handler, called *"BankExceptionHandler*",which catches the exceptions thrown and returns the appropriate error message and HTTP status code.
+7. **Exception Handling**: The application defines an exception handler, called *"BankExceptionHandler*",which catches the exceptions thrown and returns the appropriate HTTP status code along with an error message.
 8. **Testing**: Unit and integration tests are used to cover the various application features.
 9. **Code Quality**: The code quality is inspected and check with [SonarQube](https://sonarcloud.io/about/sq).
 10. **Frontend**: The application has a very simple UI developed using [Thymeleaf](https://www.thymeleaf.org/).